Code-Institute-Submissions/mtopircean-project2/README.md

 #### Colour Selection
 Colors where selected in line with the theme, but also to offer a high level of accessibility and contrast.
 It has suffered several changes during the development process as I`ve wanted maintain clear and easy to read and print data.
+The choice was also due to the amount of options we I have in regards of functionality and the interest to create a separation, or a uniqe identifier.

 List of colors used:
 ![Alt text](/readme/other/color-selection.jpg)